 One goal of our work is to develop more-accurate intraoperative visualization/detection tools that could improve cancer staging, tumor burden assessment, and, in the future, therapeutic treatment strategies.
 To do so, we use a nanotechnology called C dots.
 About one-thousandth the size of a red blood cell, these particles have a radius tunable down to about 3.5 nanometers.
 C dots are small enough to be transported in the blood across the body’s tissues and are excreted efficiently through the urine.
 Each C dot is a shell of silica-encapsulating molecules that emit near-infrared (NIR) light, which easily penetrates a few millimeters into tissue.
 The shell, essentially glass, enhances the brightness and stability of these molecules, and is also what makes the C dot biologically safe.
-C dots were developed and optimized for biomedical use by Dr. Ulrich Wiesner, a professor in the Materials Science and Engineering Department at Cornell University, along with a small nanoparticle company, Hybrid Silica Technologies, Inc. (HST).
+Over the past 12 years, C dots have been co-developed and optimized for both imaged-guided surgical and therapeutic applications by Dr. Michelle Bradbury’s and Dr. Ulrich Wiesner’s laboratories, as part of the U54 Center Grant.
+At the present time, there are several active and near-term clinical trials, along with a small start-up company, Elucida Oncology, Inc. Dr. Wiesner is a professor in the Materials Science and Engineering Department at Cornell University.

 To translate this technology to the clinic for evaluating tumors, our lab co-developed a new generation of non-porous, multimodal (PET-optical) C-dots-bearing peptides that bind with various classes of receptors commonly overexpressed on the surfaces of tumor cells and/or aberrant intracellular targets.
 These particles have been found to exhibit high biostability, a lack of toxicity, and an efficient clearance profile given their small size.
 They are coated with a polyethylene glycol (PEG) surface that reduces their uptake in the liver, spleen, lymph nodes, and bone marrow, and permits the attachment of ligands and/or contrast-producing agents; in the latter case, a radiolabel was added for PET imaging studies.